The Coshocton Public Library system offers a wide variety of books, eBooks, audiobooks, videos, DVDs, games, kits, magazines, and Internet service.

 Residents must apply for a library card in person.
 Photo identification and verification of your current address are needed.

 If you are homebound and would like reading material from the library, call and request assistance.
 You may pick genres you are interested in reading, and books within those genres will be delivered to you at no cost.

 Black ink photocopies can be made for a fee of $0.10 per copy.
 In addition, files can be printed from public computers for $0.10 per page with black ink or $0.20 per page with colored ink.
 There is an additional sales tax charge for printing from public computers.
 The same prices apply to mobile printing.

 Fax service is available at the West Lafayette Branch location for $1.00 per page.
 Fax service is not available at the Main Library at this time.

 The Main Library in Coshocton currently offers public internet computers for adults on the main floor and internet computers for children in the Children's Room.
 For visitors to the Local History/Genealogy Room, there are internet computers provided for research purposes.
 The library also offers catalog-only computers for patrons to check their library accounts, search for items, and place holds.

 The West Lafayette Branch Library offers internet computers and one catalog-only computer that can be set up for internet use during busy times.

 Public wireless access is available at both locations during business hours.

-The Main Library in Coshocton offers a small conference room or a larger meeting room for public use.
+The Main Library in Coshocton offers a small conference room and a larger meeting room for public use.
 Rooms can be reserved by non-profit groups and individuals.
-For more information regarding library meeting rooms, please see the Meeting Room Usage Policy.
+For more information regarding the library's meeting rooms, please see the Meeting Room Usage Policy.